zzfima/docs.ru-ru/docs/framework/data/adonet/sql/provider-statistics-for-sql-server.md

     private static string GetConnectionString()
     {
       // To avoid storing the connection string in your code,
-      // you can retrive it from a configuration file.
+      // you can retrieve it from a configuration file.
       return "Data Source=localhost;Integrated Security=SSPI;" +
         "Initial Catalog=AdventureWorks";
     }